helloworld0000red/DCppRat/README.md

 5. audio
 6. disabledefender, uac, defender
 7. kill process
-8. block and unblock input
-9. clipboard
+8. clipboard
-10. change wallpaper
+9. change wallpaper
-11. upload and upload link
+10. upload and upload link
-12. download
+11. download
-13. text to speech
+12. text to speech
-14. messagebox open
+13. messagebox open
-15. Make it not require dlls and download them when runs
+14. Make it not require dlls and download them when runs
-16. Crypto clipper (will add when i feel motivated to do so)
+15. Crypto clipper (will add when i feel motivated to do so)

 # Credits / insparation
 1. https://github.com/moom825/Discord-RAT-2.0